• Skip to primary navigation

 Getting tested for celiac disease requires a simple blood test you can obtain through your doctor or by ordering an at-home celiac disease screening test online.
 An at-home test is an exact test you’ll get at your doctor’s office, and any results should be discussed with your doctor.

-When conducting an at-home celiac screening test, imaware will send you a test kit.
+When conducting an at-home celiac screening test, Everylwell will send you a test kit.
 Read all the instructions carefully.

 First, wash your hands and swab your finger with the alcohol pad provided.
-Then prick your finger with the provided lancet to collect at least five drops of blood in the small vial.
+Then prick your finger with the provided lancet to collect drops of blood on the provided contact paper.

-Seal the vial, place it in the zip-top bag, put it back into the box, and return the package to the imaware lab using the provided label.
+Place the sample in the zip-top bag, put it back into the box, and return the package to the Everlywell lab using the provided label.

 What a Celiac Disease Test Looks For